 |+=||ADD and Assign||a += b||It can also be written as a=a+3.
 This will add 3 in a and assign new value to an a=3. a+=3 print(a) Output: 6|

 |-=||Subtract and Assign||a -= b||It will subtract b from a, and assign the new value back to a. e.g. a=4 a-=2 print(a) Output: 2|

 |*=||Multiply and Assign||a*=b||It will multiply b to a, and assign the new value to a. e.g. a=3 a*=4 print(a) Output: 12|

-Comparison operators compare two value and return the output in the form of Boolean.
-If the comparison goes successfully it returns ‘True’ otherwise ‘False’.
+Comparison operators compare two values and return the output in the form of Boolean.
+If the comparison goes successful it returns ‘True’ otherwise ‘False’.

-The Comparison operators always return a Boolean value (True or False) depends upon the Operators and Operands.
+The Comparison operators always return a Boolean value (True or False) depending upon the Operators and Operands.

 |Comparison Operators||Operators’ Name||Example||Discerption|